aao-oban/Tadmin/README.md

 Currently, the Tadmin allows the following functions to be carried out without the need to be an Admin or Playeradmin:

 - change server map
-- enable or disable cheats in the server
+- enable or disable cheats
 - set the duration of the game
 - set the number of rounds per game
-- enable or disable respawn in the server
+- enable or disable respawn
 - swap teams
 - change class without using cheats
 - have infinite ammo without using cheats